QinghuiMeng-M/teams-toolkit/packages/vscode-extension/PRERELEASE.md

   <img width="386" alt="image" src="https://github.com/user-attachments/assets/c197d84c-fa87-4269-bfb5-2609c6e00370" />

-- **Publish Teams App**: Refine the "Publish Teams App" UI in Teams Toolkit to reduce comfusion.
-Now there are two buttons: one for publishing the Teams app to your organization and another for publishing your app to the Teams store.
+- **Publish Teams App**: Refine the "Publish Teams App" UI in Teams Toolkit to reduce confusion.
+Now there are two buttons: one for publishing the Teams app to your organization and the other for publishing your app to the Teams store.
 The latter will require users to go to the Teams Developer Portal to complete the publishing process.

   <img width="432" alt="image" src="https://github.com/user-attachments/assets/c7acfd7c-a29b-4bda-8baa-c3ff5f5c47c9" />